DasaradhramYenuganti/Software-Development-Lifecycle/Software Development Processes and Methodologies/Week 2/README.md

     >It is impossible to show the absense of faults/error/failures using software testing!
 The best we can do is to show that such issues exist under certain circumstances.
     - [x] False

+ # 🔴 Quiz: Design, Implementation, and Testing 🔴

+ 1. Where does software design fit in the traditional waterfall software development lifecycle?

+    - [ ] Between specification and architecture
+    - [x] Between architecture and implementation
+    - [ ] Between implementation and deployment
+    - [ ] Before requirements

+2. Which of the following is NOT an aspect of software design

+    - [x] Polymorphism
+    - [ ] Coupling
+    - [ ] Modularity
+    - [ ] Cohesion

+3. The ability to use a built-in function of a programming language to generate a random number is an example of which of the following?

+    - [ ] Modularity
+    - [ ] Cohesion
+    - [ ] Coupling
+    - [x] Information hiding

+4. Analyzing the extent to which other modules must change when a module is modified is an example of which of the following?

+    - [ ] Information hiding
+    - [x] Coupling
+    - [ ] Modularity
+    - [ ] Cohesion

+5. When all of the responsibilities of a module are easily classified as being strongly related, this is an example of high what?

+    - [ ] Information hiding
+    - [ ] Modularity
+    - [x] Cohesion
+    - [ ] Coupling

+6. **Which of the following is most preferred?** "Software Design - Coupling"

+    - [ ] Having two modules rely on the same global information structure (common coupling)
+    - [ ] Allowing one module to affect the program flow of another via the use of a state message (message coupling)
+    - [ ] **Having more than one module rely on the same version of the RSS standard (external coupling)**
+    - [ ] Allowing one module to affect the program flow of another via the use of a flag (control coupling)

+7. **Which of the following is LEAST desirable?** "Software Design - Cohesion"

+    - [ ] including functionality which entirely encapsulates all the necessary function for a specific task
+    - [ ] including functionality which occurs around the same time
+    - [ ] including functionality which relys on the same input
+    - [ ] **including functionality which modifies an object's own attributes**

+8. **Which of the following are necessary before proper testing?**

+    - [ ] inputs, expected output, and an oracle
+    - [ ] inputs which cause issues
+    - [ ] **inputs, expected output, an oracle, and the actual output**
+    > You can't have actual output BEFORE proper testing
+    - [ ] inputs and expected output

+9. **Which of the following is an mistake in code which has not yet been activated?** "Software Testing - Introduction"

+    - [ ] Fault
+    - [ ] Effective error
+    - [ ] Failure
+    - [ ] **Latent error**

+10. Which of the following is an example of validation?

+    - [ ] software recognizes incorrect inputs
+    - [ ] use of the software provides the correct results as documented
+    - [x] software is well-received by the user
+    - [ ] ensuring the system locks out an account after three failed log-in attempts

+11. **In your current project, you have access to some intern development resources, which are not currently operating at full capacity.
+You also know that the testing timeline will be truncated, due to delays in critical-path module development.
+Which strategy should you employ?** "Software Testing - Strategies"

+    - [ ] Utilize the intern resources to design and develop drivers and stubs, while work continues on critical-path module development
+    - [ ] Make no changes to the current project testing or development allocations, utilizing intern resources to create documentation.
+    - [ ] Allow the testing team to work without (or with quick-to-develop) drivers and stubs, while using intern resources to aid critical-path development
+    - [ ] **Allow the testing team to work without (or with quick-to-develop) drivers and stubs, and utilize the intern resources to aid testing once all critical-path development is complete**

+12. When is testing complete?

+    - [ ] When you have completed all the tests in the test plan
+    - [ ] When you have tested every input
+    - [ ] When you find the last bug
+    - [x] When you run out of time

+13. Which of the following is an example of black-box testing?

+    - [ ] Developing test cases to exercise error-prone constructs
+    - [ ] Developing additional test cases to force a division by zero
+    - [x] Developing test cases based on typical user behavior
+    - [ ] Developing additional tests when every if statement does not evaluate both true and false once given the current test suite